mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 ### AttentionBox

-> codemod: `attention-box-component-migration`
+> codemod: `AttentionBox-component-migration`

 - The `componentClassName` prop has been removed, use `className` instead 🔀

 ### Avatar

-> codemod: `avatar-component-migration`
+> codemod: `Avatar-component-migration`

 - The `isSquare` prop has been removed, use `square` instead 🔀
 - The `isDisabled` prop has been removed, use `disabled` instead 🔀

 ### AvatarGroup

-> codemod: `avatar-group-component-migration`
+> codemod: `AvatarGroup-component-migration`

 - The `removePadding` prop has been removed, and the component no longer gets a padding bottom 🔀

 ### Box

-> codemod: `box-component-migration`
+> codemod: `Box-component-migration`

-- The `border` prop type has been changed from string to boolean, and the so `Box.borders` static prop has been removed 🔀
+- The `border` prop type has been changed from string to boolean, and so the `Box.borders` static prop has been removed 🔀

 ### BreadcrumbItem

-> codemod: `breadcrumb-item-component-migration`
+> codemod: `BreadcrumbItem-component-migration`

 - The `isDisabled` prop has been removed, use `disabled` instead 🔀

 ### Button

-> codemod: `button-component-migration`
+> codemod: `Button-component-migration`

 - The `dataTestId` prop has been removed, use `data-testid` instead 🔀
 - The `children` prop is now mandatory